Clkwong3/biz-wizard-cli/README.md

-# biz-wizard-cli
+# workforce-navigator

-Create a command-line application using Node.js, Inquirer, and MySQL that enables a user to manage a database
+Workforce Navigator is a command-line application built with Node.js, Inquirer, and MySQL, designed to help efficiently manage an organization's workforce.
+From viewing and updating an employee's information to calculating a department's salary, Workforce Navigator simplifies these tasks, providing a user-friendly interface right into the local terminal.

 ## Description

-This application creates a command-line interface for managing departments, roles, and employees in a company.
-Users can view, add, and update records in the database through a user-friendly interface.
+With Workforce Navigator, you can:

+- View and update employee details, including names, roles, and managers.
+- Assign roles to employees and adjust them as the organization evolves.
+- Calculate total departmental salaries at a glance.
+- Seamlessly interact with the MySQL database, making it easy to keep the workforce information up-to-date.

+Take control of a organization's workforce management with Workforce Navigator.

+Start streamlining the HR and employee management processes today!

 ## Table of Contents